holy-angel-university/databank/market-size-of-evs/README.md

 [![Dataset Link Badge](https://img.shields.io/badge/dataset_link-market_size_of_evs-%23FFF8C9?style=for-the-badge)](https://github.com/cogxen/datasets/blob/main/market-size-of-evs/dataset.csv)

-This datasets are from **[Statso](https://statso.io/)**, a data-driven business consulting services.
-They are specialized in providing data-driven insights to help businesses grow, they leverage data to provide insights that help businesses make better decisions and build a successful data-driven business models.

 ## Dataset Contents

 The provided dataset contains the following columns, each representing different aspects of the electric vehicle (EV) population in the United States: